sinework/telegram-bot-with-ruby/README.md

 - Install Ruby in your system.
 To install Ruby, you can read the [Documentation](https://www.ruby-lang.org/en/documentation/installation/)

+### How To Get the Token
 - Navigate to your telegram account if you have one.
 Or create new telegram account.
 - Create a new bot with the help of BotFather.
 Use this documentation if you are facing challenges [New Bot](https://core.telegram.org/bots#6-botfather).
+- Type /newbot - to create a new bot
+- /setname - change a bot's name
 - Obtain your new bot's token.
 - Go to the Bot class and assign your token to `TOKEN` variable.